 The new address remains available for the duration of your current connectsession.
 If you want it to persist across reboots, enable it in your networking configuration file.

-To test the IPv6 configuration, try reaching the Google IPv6 name server using its IPv6 address from the Droplet:
+To test the IPv6 configuration, try pinging the Google IPv6 nameserver from the Droplet:

-If IPv6 is working correctly, you’ll see output like this, which means the Droplet can communicate across the Internet with other sites and servers that have IPv6 enabled.
+If IPv6 is working correctly, you’ll receive output like this, which means the Droplet can communicate across the internet with other IPv6-enabled sites and servers.

 PING 2001:4860:4860::8888(2001:4860:4860::8888) 56 data bytes 64 bytes from 2001:4860:4860::8888: icmp_seq=1 ttl=57 time=3.16 ms 64 bytes from 2001:4860:4860::8888: icmp_seq=2 ttl=57 time=2.79 ms 64 bytes from 2001:4860:4860::8888: icmp_seq=3 ttl=57 time=2.85 ms 64 bytes from 2001:4860:4860::8888: icmp_seq=4 ttl=57 time=2.83 ms 64 bytes from 2001:4860:4860::8888: icmp_seq=5 ttl=57 time=2.88 ms Copy To exit, press q.